gperezvillar1975/scba-auction-ethereum/README.md

 # Auction Lifecycle

 # Contract external callable methods

+## Auction init

 ```
+The auction init process is the first step to enable the bidder inscription and confirmation process, for running this function the auction should be in NO INIT state, wich is the starting state inmediatly after the auction contract is deployed.

 function auctionInit(
         string memory __auctionCode,  // Auction code assigned from the web portal.
         AuctionClass __auctionClass,  // Auction Class: 0 - Real State, 1 - Mobile Assets, registrable mobile assets